daniel-eklund/Caselle_Project_Repo/README.md

 The best part of any project is noticing all the little things that you would want to add or impliment.
 -Canvas component:
-&nbsp&nbsp&nbsp&nbsp&nbsp&nbspDrawing the shape dynamically via lines binded to our data -More shapes:
+Drawing the shape dynamically via lines binded to our data -More shapes:
-&nbsp&nbsp&nbsp&nbsp&nbsp&nbspAdding shapes should be easy, would be fun as a proof of concept
+Adding shapes should be easy, would be fun as a proof of concept